-Special base period: Under certain circumstances, the law permits substitution of wages paid in quarters prior to the normal base period of a claim in order to make a claim valid.
-If your current base period was adversely affected by: military service, industrial disability, trade dispute, or long-term unemployment, you are eligible to request a special base period.
-If your base period meets one of the requirements listed, contact PFL at 1-877-238-4373 to verify if you are eligible for the special base period and provide additional information to support your request.
+Special base period: Under certain circumstances, the law allows substitution of wages paid in quarters before the normal base period of your claim in order to make your claim valid.
+If your current base period was negatively affected by military service, industrial disability, trade dispute, or long-term unemployment, contact PFL at 1-877-238-4373 to verify if you are eligible for the special base period and provide additional information to support your request.

-The weekly benefit amount is determined by using the quarter in which you were paid the highest wages in your base period.
-Refer to the DI and PFL Weekly Benefits Chart for further information.
+The WBA is determined by using the quarter in which you were paid the highest wages in your base period.
+Refer to Disability Insurance (DI) and Paid Family Leave (PFL) Weekly Benefit Amounts in Dollar Increments (DE 2589) (PDF) for further information.

 How your WBA is calculated:

-For an estimate of your WBA, based on your highest reported quarterly earnings, refer to the Disability Insurance (DI) and Paid Family Leave (PFL) Weekly Benefits Amounts (DE 2588) or the Disability Insurance (DI) and Paid Family Leave (PFL) Weekly Benefit Amounts in Dollar Increments (DE 2589).
+For an estimate of your WBA, based on your highest reported quarterly earnings, refer to the Disability Insurance (DI) and Paid Family Leave (PFL) Weekly Benefits Amounts (DE 2588) (PDF) or the Disability Insurance (DI) and Paid Family Leave (PFL) Weekly Benefit Amounts in Dollar Increments (DE 2589) (PDF).